 “That breaks my heart.
 It makes me think about my children.
 I have four,” Gamboa said.
 “Mexico’s tough being a child by yourself.
 You don’t know what kind of people you’re going to meet so that’s scary and breaks my heart.
 I pray for them very often because it’s not easy.”

-One of U.S. Army service members said parents often leave their children at the border with the phone number of a family member written down on a piece of paper in their pocket or inside their jacket.
+Another U.S. Army service member told Crux that parents often leave their children at the border with the phone number of a family member written down on a piece of paper in their pocket or inside their jacket.

 “They leave them at the gate for a better life,” they said.